jesse-kaufman/portfolio-site/hugo/content/projects/event-driven-camera-notifications/index.md

   - Moved firing event on `camera/[camera_name]/person` to the end of the flow so YOLO verification will prevent superfluous events to be fired when YOLO says a person is not in the image
   - Only run YOLO verification on person events to reduce resource usage (since this is currently run on a non-accelerated CPU)
   - Updated screenshots to reflect changes in flow mentioned above
+- **2025.03.28**:
+  - Fixed missing classify_timed_out in final logic before sending notification
+  - Simplified classify flow to use a single function node